Creating a Culture of Citizenship > Our Workplace Healthy Living Initiatives

 As a global health care company, we are committed to helping our employees and their families lead healthy, productive lives – and we strive to set an example to encourage other employers to embrace a culture of health.
 Our wellness programs provide resources, information, motivation and support to help our people make healthy lifestyle choices, minimize health risks, manage chronic health conditions and get access to comprehensive, high-quality health care, medicines and related supplies.

 The healthy living and wellness programs we offer vary around the world, reflecting the needs of employees and the characteristics of national health care delivery systems.
-Most of our locations offer on-site influenza immunizations, health screenings and access to exercise such as fitness centers, health club membership subsidies and/or discounts and sports and recreation clubs.
+Most of our locations offer on-site influenza immunizations, health screenings and facilitate employee exercise by offering onsite fitness centers, health club membership subsidies and/or discounts and sports and recreation clubs.

-In 2011, nearly 13,400 Abbott employees in 59 countries participated in our global four-week team-based fitness program, Exercise Across Abbott.
+In 2012, nearly 13,780 Abbott employees in 60 countries participated in our global four-week team-based fitness program, Exercise Across Abbott.
 This program rewards participants for increasing their physical activity each week.
-In all, teams logged more than 14 million minutes of exercise – an average of almost six hours per week per person – and 352 teams (53 percent) consistently increased their exercise minutes every week.
+At the end of the four weeks, 364 teams (53 percent) consistently increased their minutes weekly.

 To keep employees engaged, periodic contests were organized for attendance, weight management and physical activity as measured by a pedometer.
 The plant director, who was himself a regular attendee of the exercise sessions, awarded prizes at the end of the program.